 Directed Graphs

-In the previous section on Graphs, discussed about un-directed graphs and applied two graph traversal algorithms dfs and bfs.
-The problems on undirected are usually more simpler, because the edges in the dfs and bfs tree are very simple in the graphs as there is no direction to the edge.
+tree are very simple in the graphs as there is no direction to the edge.
 So usually problem are about traversal of the graph or finding a cycle or connected component in graph or a path between two nodes.
 Usually for these problems either BFS or DFS both give the right solution.
-In the case of directed graph, the selection of traversal algorithm is also important for the type of problem.
-For some problems like detecting a cycle or topological sort only DFS algorithm makes sense, whereas shortest path in the graph BFS algorithm makes more sense.

 In this post I will discuss about the templates of both DFS and BFS for directed graphs.
 Also look at some of the problems for directed graphs using these templates.